single-cell-data/TileDB-SOMA/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what failed to work.
+Include any available error messages.

 **To Reproduce**
 Provide a code example and any sample input data (e.g. an H5AD) as an attachment to reproduce this behavior.